helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 ### AWS Fargate

 So essentially, Fargate is a new launch type for ECS.
-Previously, it was only able to use the launch type EC2, which means nothing but running a bunch of EC2 instances (probably with ECS-optimized AMIs in an Auto-Scaling group) and connecting the ECS agent to your ECS service definitions.
+Previously, it was only able to use the launch type EC2, which is nothing but running a bunch of EC2 instances (probably with ECS-optimized AMIs in an Auto-Scaling group) and connecting the ECS agent to your ECS service definitions.

-The Fargate launch type enables developers to omit EC2 definitions.
+The Fargate launch type enables developers to omit the EC2 definitions.
 An ECS task will be scheduled to launch on warm, AWS-maintained container hosts.
 Each Fargate launch has to be configured with a fixed task size.
 This task size basically controls the _cgroups_ limits set by the Fargate service on the executing host node.
 The task size is also what determines how much you will